 Tips For Travelers

-Whether you’re traveling for business or pleasure, be on the alert for opportunities that identity thieves may try to take advantage of:
+Whether you're traveling for business or pleasure, be on the alert for identity thieves who may try to take advantage of:

 - Receipts – Do not leave credit card receipts on the table at restaurants; sign them and hand them directly back to the server.
 Keep your copy of all receipts.